woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 The master knows better; she has seen through such nonsense.
 She’s natural, she’s easy, she’s light. “**Easy is right**,”says Chuang Tzu.
 Easy in the beginning, easy in the middle,easy in the end. **The master is effortless, non-serious, playful.** She knows there is nothing to do, so everything she does is“nothing special.”

 She just does what she’s doing — without compulsion,without attachment.
 It’s a good test: Does what we’re doing feel aligned deep down, regardless of what’s happening on the surface?
-If not, the message may be that we’re fighting the RI'ver somehow.
+If not, the message may be that we’re fighting the river somehow.
 The mind can make a tension even out of easiness by making a rule out of it.
 “Be easy.”
 This won't work.
 So how do we become easy?

 Actually, mind cannot ever really be easy and relaxed because it’s always trying to change or control things.
 Just look: The Existence is vast, infinite, incomprehensible — and we are going to change it?
 We know better than God how things should go?
 We make war on Reality — especially in our mind — and then wonder why life seems so difficult.